rarebreed/protean-service/protean/docs/combat.md

-# Combat in retro
+# Combat in protean

-Because I have always been fond of simulation style games, combat is a large part of the design of retro.
+Because I have always been fond of simulation style games, combat is a large part of the design of protean.
 Combat is really just a specialized and detailed type of Task Resolution.
 As in all Task Resolutions, it is a contested system.
 Even ranged combat is a contested roll.

-But what really separates combat in retro is the detail and level of choice in combat compared to other systems.
+But what really separates combat in protean is the detail and level of choice in combat compared to other systems.
-Almost everything about combat in retro is different compared to mainstream RPG's.
+Almost everything about combat in protean is different compared to mainstream RPG's.
 I know this system will not be for everyone, but for those who are into detail, crunch and simulation, I hope this will feel right at home.

 ## Aspects of combat

-So what makes retro different?
+So what makes protean different?

 Most games only factor in skill of the adversaries, how fast they are, weapon damage and armor.
 Most games typically do combat along these lines: